jackieldesign/CODEWORDS/Week08/readme.md

 ## GRAPHIC MEANS : THE HISTORY OF TYPOGRAPHY
 <p align="center"><img src="graphicmeans.jpg"></p>

 My sister and I sat down last night to watch Graphic Means.
 It walked us through the processes of cold typesetting, as well as the historical milestones of the developments of typography.
-One part that especially piqued my interest was the punched card that they used in typesetting
+One part that especially piqued my interest was the punched tape that they used as a code.

+It was fascinating to understand that, since the beginning, code has been a fundamental part of type.

+"It was all coding.
+Nothing was WYSIWYG back then.
+But, if you got that coding wrong, you had massive amounts of white, blank paper coming out of the proofer so that was very unfortunate."
+This quote reminded me so much of how I first felt when I began coding - there was this anticipation built from writing the code and having it mentally visualised but not yet run in the browser.
+It was incredibly exciting but much more difficult, as it's essentially like making art blindfolded.

+Now to think that this same kind of process was applied to early typesetting, I realise how closely tied typography is to code.

 <p align="center"><img src="punchedcard.jpg"></p>
 <p align="center"><img src="Screen Shot 2020-10-07 at 5.16.59 PM.jpg"></p>